 Honey or brown sugar

 The easiest way to sweeten teriyaki sauce is to add a teaspoon of honey.
-Since honey has a syrup-like consistency, it is quite similar to teriyaki sauce and mixes well with teriyaki sauce.
+Since honey has a syrup-like consistency, it’s quite similar to teriyaki sauce and mixes well with it.

-For ¾ of a cup of teriyaki sauce, you can add ⅓ of a cup of honey.
+For ¾ cup teriyaki sauce, you can add ⅓ cup honey.
 This really sweetens the sauce and makes it perfect if you want to use it as a marinade for meat, especially chicken wings.